For more information or to buy books

 “There’s a lot of work up there,” he said.

 Byron Bay is made of backpackers, surfers, hippies, and hipsters.
 There are probably more Reiki practitioners than there are residents.
 The tourists save the economy.
 The sign at the town entrance says, Continue reading “Circles of Separation: “Them” Talking”

 “Isn’t it the wrong time of year to prune roses?” said my neighbour, two weeks ago, as we both took our bins out.
 “Should I be pruning mine too?” he asked with the willingness of an eager apprentice.
 He is a long-time househusband.
 He has run his house and children and acted as a support person for his wife’s busy career as competently as any housewife could.
 However, he is not quite so happy with his garden.
 Although respectable, he says it is lacking in comparison with other gardens he admires.

 One of the wonderful things about writing fiction is that we have complete freedom to be as honest and blunt as we feel is necessary to get across an idea.
 The reader never knows which bits of a story are fictitious and which are true.
 There is an immunity to story writing which nonfiction does not have.
-Continue reading “Writing as Co-Creation”
+The latter can, generally, not maintain the same sort of freedom due to concerns of hurting others or defamation lawsuits.
+Continue reading “Together: Writing as Co-Creation”